iris-hep/iris-hep.github.io/pages/projects/pyhf.md

 ### Citations and Use in Publications

-Updating list of citations and use cases of `pyhf`:
+Updating list of citations (from use in analyses and general reference) of `pyhf`:

 - ATLAS Collaboration.
 SimpleAnalysis: Truth-level Analysis Framework.
 Apr 2022. [https://cds.cern.ch/record/2805991](https://cds.cern.ch/record/2805991).
 - Nathan Simpson and Lukas Heinrich. neos: End-to-End-Optimised Summary Statistics for High Energy Physics.
 Mar 2022. [arXiv:2203.05570](https://arxiv.org/abs/2203.05570).